-Step up your entertaining game these Holidays with this beautifully fragrant Marinated Goat Cheese Log using fresh herbs from the garden.
-This appetizer can be made ahead of time and served with slices of fresh baguette or some crunchy crackers for entertaining made easy.
+Step up your entertaining game this holiday season with this beautifully fragrant Marinated Goat Cheese Spread using fresh herbs from the garden.
+This flavorsome appetizer can be made ahead of time and served spread on slices of fresh baguette or some crunchy crackers for entertaining made easy.
+It also packs well in glass jars for hostess gifts or picnics.

-Marinated Goat Cheese Log with Fresh Garden Herbs
+Marinated Goat Cheese Spread with Fresh Garden Herbs

 We love a good cheese board to put out for friends and family around the Holidays.